 American Whitewater's flow studies document water volumes necessary for a range of whitewater flows between minimum acceptable and optimum, using methodologies to obtain the supporting preference data.
 The flow studies are designed to give paddlers and river enthusiasts an opportunity to identify their preferred flows for a range of recreational experiences.
 Recommendations from these studies identify important boating reaches and quantify minimum, optimum, and maximum flows in those reaches to support whitewater recreation.
+American Whitewater has used several flow study methods to inform the Colorado Basin Supply and Demand Study.
+In addition, the flow study methods have been utilized in over 80 Federal Energy Regulatory Commission relicensing proceedings.
+The National Park Service's Hydropower Relicensing Program includes a document that summarizes the flow study methods.

 As with many nonconsumptive attributes, streamflow is only one of the many variables that may affect recreational resources.
-Other factors that affect actual recreational use include but are not limited to the time of year, weather conditions and river access.
-It is important to consider non-flow related parameters along with flow in any measurement of floatboating conditions.
+Other factors that affect actual recreational use include but are not limited to the time of year, weather conditions, and river access.
+It is important to consider nonflow related parameters along with flow in any measurement of floatboating conditions.